This is for guidance purposes only, so don’t take it as legal advice.

-The default assumption should be in favour of coding in the open and sharing software widely, but if you have serious concerns about sharing source code in public, then Communications-Electronics Security Group (CESG) can provide you with advice based on your specific situation.
+The default assumption should be in favour of coding in the open and sharing software widely.
+But if you have serious concerns about sharing source code in public, then CESG can provide you with advice based on your specific situation.
 See also the joint Cabinet Office / CESG statement on Open Source Software and Security.

-You should ensure that any decision you make to use existing software, whether open source or proprietary, doesn’t stop you from sharing any new software that you create (or your suppliers create for you) under a permissive, General Public License (GPL) compatible open source licence.
+Make sure that any decision to use existing software, whether open source or proprietary, doesn’t stop you from sharing new software created under a permissive, GPL-compatible open source licence.

 Coding in the open

-A successful open source project will garner contributions from a large number of sources, both inside and outside of a single organisation.
-Allow developers time to review contributions, and answer issues and discussion raised by others using the software.
+A successful open source project will collect contributions from a large number of sources, both inside and outside of a single organisation.
+Allow developers time to review contributions, and answer issues and discussions raised by others using the software.